PREBIOTICS AND PROBIOTICS

 |

 A harmonious skin microbiota is the key to radiant skin.
-This perfect symbiosis between the different bacterial populations allows for better regulation of sebum and enhanced protection against external aggressions.
+This perfect symbiosis between different bacterial populations allows for better sebum regulation and enhanced protection against external aggressions.

-Dermatologists observe that skin with a stable microbiota has better resistance to environmental factors such as pollution or UV rays.
-This stability translates into a more uniform complexion and improved skin texture.
+Dermatologists observe that skin with a stable microbiota is more resilient to environmental factors such as pollution and UV rays.
+This stability results in a more even complexion and improved skin texture.

 Air pollution and UV rays are the primary aggressors of our bacterial flora.
-These environmental elements alter the diversity of beneficial microorganisms and weaken the natural defenses of the epidermis.
+These environmental elements alter the diversity of beneficial microorganisms and weaken the skin's natural defenses.

 A concrete example: during a period of prolonged anxiety, excessive production of cortisol disrupts the renewal of beneficial bacteria and promotes the appearance of skin inflammation.

-The unique combination of prebiotics, probiotics and postbiotics in the care reveals impressive results: 89% of participants note a significant improvement in hydration after 28 days.
+The unique combination of prebiotics, probiotics and postbiotics in the care reveals impressive results: 89% of participants noted a significant improvement in hydration after 28 days.

 The skin barrier is naturally strengthened, while the complexion becomes more luminous.

-Instrumental measurements confirm a 42% decrease in imperfections and a 37% increase in skin elasticity.
-The skin texture becomes smoother, softer, regaining all its natural radiance.
+Instrumental measurements confirm a 42% reduction in imperfections and a 37% increase in skin elasticity.
+The skin's texture becomes smoother and softer, regaining its natural radiance.